sarathk73/SentinelEye-NetSecChallenger/README.md

-# NetSecChallenger: Automated Wireless Security Toolkit
+# SentinelEye: Automated Wireless Security Toolkit

 ## Description
 "NetSecChallenger" provides a suite of automated tools designed for security professionals and network administrators to test and assess the security of wireless networks.
 With an intuitive command-line interface, users can streamline the process of monitoring, analyzing, and testing network protocols.